Disco Chess vs ChessPecker: Two takes on the woodpecker method

 - You want to start training immediately with zero friction

-- You prefer curated sets over configuration
+- You prefer curated sets and GM-authored opening courses over configuration

-- You want completely free access without limits
+- You want free access without limits

 The Verdict